Etymology: from in (“in, at, on”) + fodiō (“dig”)

 This is a bilingual site, please click on English or Spanish flags for corresponding version.

-Those exposed at Infodio will, for the most part, get away with their crimes.
-However, I have learned that the one thing these shameless parasites crave is respectability.
+Those exposed here will, for the most part, get away with their crimes.
+However, we have learned that the one thing these shameless parasites crave is respectability.
 Consequently, public exposure terrifies them.
-To my dismay, I’ve learned that many journalists and public leaders lack the guts to state publicly what I write in this blog.
-Some of them get threatened with lawsuits, while others just get bought off (Fusion GPS comes to mind).
+To our dismay, we’ve seen that many journalists and public leaders lack the guts to state publicly what we expose in this blog.

-Here we will ventilate issues that are not properly exposed in the mainstream media.
-My hope is that visiting journalists will come to realize that the documents published here are genuine, and the analysis provided is a good faith effort at getting at the truth.
-I also hope that whenever material published in this site is used by traditional journalists (here's looking at you Reuters, WSJ, Bloomberg, etc.), they'll have the decency of citing the source appropriately.
-Other contributors may publish here from time to time, and articles of interest seen elsewhere may also be reposted here.
-However, this site is edited by me: Alek Boyd.
-I started blogging about Venezuelan politics in October 2002.
-I’m stubborn.
-The LatAm bureau chief of The Economist described me once in an email as “a fanatically anti-Chavez blogger but also has a reputation as a good investigative journalist.”
-The issue at hand was my having shed light on one corruption case in Ecuador.
-My reply to it was: "If being pro democracy, human, civil and political rights, pro free market, rule of law, etc., is to be a fanatic, then guilty as charged."
-Fortunately, my mission is getting results, so much so that this site has been censored by Nicolas Maduro's regime in Venezuela.
+Here we ventilate issues that are not properly exposed in the mainstream media.
+Our hope is that visiting journalists will come to realize that the documents published here are genuine, and the analysis provided is a good faith effort at getting at the truth.
+We hope that whenever material published in this site is used by traditional journalists (here's looking at you Reuters, WSJ, Bloomberg, Miami Herald, Argus Media, Armando.info, El Confidencial, etc.), they'll have the decency of citing the source appropriately.
+Other contributors will publish here from time to time, and articles of interest seen elsewhere may also be reposted here.